 “Will there be squids?”

-THERE ARE CRACKS THAT USE THAT ARE UNCHARTED.
-HISTORICALLY THERE HAVE NEVER BEEN SQUIDS HERE.
-CHANCES OF SQUIDS IS ONE PERCENT.
+THERE ARE NO DOCUMENTED CASES OF SQUIDS HERE.
+CHANCES OF SQUIDS IS LESS THAN ONE PERCENT.

-Vicky sighed.
-“Any other surprises or unknown or anything else I should know about before I go into this maw?”
+Vicky was still skeptical on the no squids part, “Any other surprises or unknown or anything else I should know about before I enter?”

 THERE ARE FOUR TRAPS.
 THEY HAVE BEEN DISABLED AGAINST MUCH PROTEST.

 “Good.”
 She stared at the entrance of the cave some more.
 She picked up a storm lantern and coaxed the wick to life.
-Yellow light splashed into the cave lighting it up a few steps for her to see.
-She gave the bandoleer a tug to ensure it was properly fit and her gun belt.
-She had her Winters Special, four single shots, the Repeater, extra bolts and shells and one rolled up welcome mat from Avera.
-Vicky was still confused about that last one.
+Light splashed into the cave illuminating a few paces in front of her.
+She gave the bandoleer across her shoulder a tug ensuring it was snug.
+She had her Winters Special, four single shot derringers, the Repeater, extra bolts, shells, and one rolled up welcome mat from Avera.
+Vicky was still confused as to why she had been so happy to give her one.
+It was just a mat.
+Feeling reasonably prepared, she stepped through the entrance.
 “If I’m not back out in a half hour, send the TBM after me.”